 Other conditions that bode well for manufacturing production are in place, he adds.
 Accessibility of credit has improved, and there is more export demand than ever, from a variety of sources.
 Costs of raw materials are still generally down and labor costs are still low despite the fact that many companies are desperate for the right skilled worker.
 It is unlikely to stay that way for long, however.

 "By the middle of 2014, costs will likely be rising across the board.
 The producers of metal and other raw materials have been reducing production to bring supply in line with demand.
 Wages will rise for the people needed as they will be in short supply, and any pickup in business will make them that much more valuable.
 The bottom line is that business has maybe six more months of favorable conditions before the prices start to adjust and rise," he says.

-Three factors supposedly make the consumer feel ready to start spending again, Kuehl argues.
+Three factors typically make the consumer feel ready to start spending again, Kuehl argues.
 The consumer traditionally responds to rising housing prices, which make them feel more financially secure.
 They respond to improved jobless rates, which reassure them their joy may last.
 And they respond positively to falling gasoline prices.
 All three are trending in a positive direction, yet the consumer is not acting very motivated, he says.